 Living Desert has a Facebook and Twitter page.
 They announce on there any events or specials.

-Group rates are offered to 15 people or more with the purchase of block tickets.
+Living Desert group rates are offered to 15 people or more with the purchase of block tickets.
 Discounted ticket is $9 for Adults and $5.50 for Children.
 Reservations must be made in advance by calling the zoo or purchasing block tickets online.

 A coupon for $3 off up to four people can be found at the Palm Springs Bureu of Tourism website or call for them to send it to you.